-7.7 Breast ironing: is where young pubescent girls' breasts are ironed, massaged and/or pounded down through the use of hard or heated objects in order for the breasts to disappear or delay the development of the breasts entirely.
-The custom uses large stones, a hammer or spatulas that have been heated over scorehing coals to compress the breast tissue, or an elastic belt to press the Tollowing treach our goals'

-breasts so as to prevent them from growing in girls as young as 9 years old.
+8.4 Breast Flattening/Ironing: is where young pubescent girls' breasts are ironed, massaged and/or pounded down through the use of hard or heated objects in order for the breasts to disappear or delay the development of the breasts entirely.
+The custom uses large stones, a hammer or spatulas that have been heated over scorching coals to compress the breast tissue, or an elastic belt to press the breasts so as to prevent them from growing in girls as young as 9 years old.
 Much like Female Genital Mutilation (FGM), breast-ironing has been identified by the UN as one of five under-reported crimes relating to female-to-female/gender-based violence.